-These curriculum seminars are designed to support senior leaders with responsibility for curriculum and/or quality assurance.
-The days will ensure that you are fully up-to-date with the new Ofsted expectations around curriculum and provide you with an opportunity to share ideas with other senior leaders.
+These curriculum seminars are designed to support senior and middle leaders with responsibility for curriculum and/or quality assurance.
+The days will ensure that you are fully up-to-date with the new Ofsted expectations around curriculum and provide you with an opportunity to share ideas with other senior and middle leaders.

 - Unpacking the new Ofsted framework – expectations around curriculum and quality assurance

 - SSAT’s 4 pillars of principled curriculum design: reviewing your current curriculum provision and identifying areas for development

 - Focus on quality assurance – evidencing curriculum impact

 - Informal discussion with colleagues (optional)

 - Attendees will leave with a full understanding of the requirements of the new Ofsted framework.
 They will be confident that they know the questions Ofsted will ask about their curriculum design and delivery and gain ideas about how best to evidence the quality of their provision.

 - They will be equipped with resources and guidance to work through with colleagues back at school and will have gained practical ideas from curriculum leads from other schools.